-The Napa County Fire Marshal's Office has reviewed the submittal package for the above proposed project.
+The Napa County Fire Marshal's Office has reviewed the submittal package for the aboveproposed project.
 The Fire Marshal approves the project as submitted with the following conditions of approval:

-- 1. All construction and use of the facility shall comply with all applicable standards, regulations, codes and ordinances at time of Building Permit issuance. - 2.
-Beneficial occupancy will not be granted until all fire department fire and life safety items have been installed, tested and finaled. - 3.
-Separate submittals required for Underground Fire Lines, Fire Pump, Automatic Fire Sprinklers, Fire Alarm Systems, Kitchen Hood Extinguishing Systems, High Piled Storage (any combustible stored over 12 feet in height) and Emergency Responder Radio Coverage systems. - 4.
+- 1. All construction and use of the facility shall comply with all applicable standards, regulations, codes, and ordinances at the time of Building Permit issuance. - 2.
+Beneficial occupancy will not be granted until all fire department fire and life safety items have been installed, tested, and finalized. - 3.
+Where conditions listed in 2022 California Fire Code Section 105 are proposed, separate permits will be required prior to Building Permit issuance for: - 1.
+Automatic fire-extinguishing systems - 2.
+Fire pumps and related equipment - 3.
+Fire alarm and detection systems and related equipment - 4.
+Gates and barricades across fire apparatus access roads - 4.
 All buildings, facilities, and developments shall be accessible to fire department apparatus by way of approved access roadways and/or driveways.
-The fire access road shall comply with the requirements of the Napa County Road & Street Standards. - Access roads shall be designed and maintained to support the imposed loads of fire apparatus and shall be surfaced so as to provide all-weather driving capabilities.
+The fire access road shall comply with the requirements of the Napa County Road & Street Standards - Access roads shall be designed and maintained to support the imposed loads of fire apparatus and shall be surfaced to provide all-weather driving capabilities.
 Provide an engineered analysis of the proposed roadway noting its ability to support apparatus weighing 75,000 lbs. - 6.
-Provide fire department access roads to within 150 feet of any exterior portion of the buildings as measured by an approved route around the exterior of the building or facility. - 7.
-Roadways shall be a minimum of 20 feet in width with a 2 foot shoulder and 15 foot vertical clearance.
+Provide fire department access roads to within 150 feet of any exterior portion of the buildings as measured by an approved route around the exterior of the building or facility.